Higher Deformations of Lie Algebra Representations II: Introduction

 \section{Introduction}

 Let $G$ be a semisimple algebraic group over an algebraically closed field $\bK$ of characteristic $p>0$.
 We denote by $G_{r}$ the $r$-th Frobenius kernel of $G$.
 It was shown by Steinberg in 1963 \cite{Stein} that in order to understand the irreducible $G_{r}$-modules for $r\geq 1$, it is sufficient to understand the irreducible $G_{1}$-modules.
-This result can be interpreted in the following way: there is a bijection
+This result can be interpreted in the following way: considering irreducible modules only up to isomorphism, there is a bijection

 recalling here that the category of $G_{r}$-modules is equivalent to the category of $\Di(G_{r})$-modules, where $\Di(G_{r})$ is the distribution algebra of $G_{r}$.
 In particular, this bijection sends the irreducible $\Di(G_{r+1})$-module $L_{r+1}(\lambda + \mu p^r)$, where $\lambda\in X_r$ and $\mu\in X_1$, to the pair $(L_r(\lambda),L_1(\mu))$.
 Here, $X_r$ is the set of dominant weights $\lambda$ of some maximal torus $T$ of $G$ which satisfy that $0\leq\langle\lambda,\alpha^\nu \rangle< p^r$ for all simple coroots $\alpha^\nu$ of $G$ with respect to $T$.